Side Effects of Invokana Linked To Amputations, Other Problems

-Concerns about a number of serious side effects have been linked to the new diabetes drug Invokana (canagliflozin), including reports of users who have experienced kidney failure, heat attacks, strokes and dangerously high blood acid levels, known as ketoacidosis.
+Concerns about a number of serious side effects have been linked to Invokana and other new-generation diabetes drugs, amid reports of kidney failure, leg and foot amputations, heart attacks, strokes and dangerously high blood acid levels, known as diabetic ketoacidosis.

 - Diabetic Ketoacidosis (DKA)